davidcroda/temp_monitor/README.md

 in my basement chest freezer.
 Sends SMS notifications if no readings within a 5 minute span or if the average temperature over 10 minutes rises above 10 degrees fahrenheit.

-Uses 'Context Charts](https://contex-charts.org/) to generate graphs server side and displays in a Phoenix LiveView.
+Uses [Context Charts](https://contex-charts.org/) to generate graphs server side and displays in a Phoenix LiveView.

 # Setup